fBravoBravo/BizAwayTechChallenge/README.md

 ## Spinning up the server

 - Make sure to use the specified node version (20 LTS).
-- Add the API key (BizAway's endpoint API key) to the env file as specified in `.example.env`.
+- Add the API key to the env file as specified in `.example.env`.
 - Clone the project.
 - Run `npm install` in the root of the project.
 - Run `sudo npm run start`